osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/pi-adapter-for-mqtt-data-source-configuration.md

 1. Use any text editor to create a file that contains an MQTT data source in the JSON format.
     - For content structure, see [MQTT data source examples](#mqtt-data-source-examples).
     - For a table of all available parameters, see [MQTT data source parameters](#mqtt-data-source-parameters).
 2. Save the file.
-For example, `ConfigureDataSource.json`.
+For example, `ConfigureDataSource.json`. <!-- Not sure what the example is doing?
+Does it provide an example name?
 3. Use any of the [Configuration tools](xref:ConfigurationTools1-3) capable of making HTTP requests to run a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSource/`.

       **Note:** The following example uses Mqtt1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration1-3).